cultuurnet/uitpas-beheer-angular/docs/development/git_workflow.md

 ## Permanent branches
 ### `master`
-* This branch is used on the production and is released periodically.
+* This branch is used on the production environment, and is released periodically.
 * All feature branches should be branched from this branch.
 * All feature branch pull requests should have this branch as base branch.